Friday, July 28, 2017

 July 27 – Meet Saigon

-At around midnight the driver stopped and ordered everybody off the bus as we had to change to the one headed for Vietnam.
-We piled out and found a place to dump our bags under the canopy of the seating area of the small bus depot.
-There were a lot of dazed, dopey looking travelers there, and we didn’t know how long it would take for the bus to arrive, but in the end it took around 90 minutes, during which time we wandered around, moving as required to avoid the cigarette smoke being blown on us by people lighting up under the canopy.
+At around midnight the driver stopped and ordered everybody off the bus as we had to switch over to the one headed for Vietnam.
+We collected our stuff, got off, and found a place to dump our bags under the canopy of the seating area of the small bus depot.
+There were a lot of dazed, dopey looking travelers there, and we didn’t know how long it would take for the bus to arrive, but in the end we waited for around 90 minutes, during which time we wandered around, moving as required to avoid the cigarette smoke being blown on us by people lighting up under the canopy.
 That cigarette smoke is something you never get used to, and it’s especially bad for those of us from countries that have pretty much banned smoking in all public places.
 There was one particular Frenchman who must have chain smoked his way through a full pack during that time, pity that dude’s lungs.
+And ours.

 At some point light overtook the darkness and the bus ground to a halt at the border.
-Here’s what happened next:
+Here’s the directions for a border crossing: